 Check the federal website at www.healthcare.gov for more information about dental benefits.

-Drafting Note: States where consumers may buy dental coverage without purchasing health coverage should add a sentence as appropriate to explain.
+Drafting Note: States where consumers may buy dental coverage without purchasing health coverage should add a sentence to explain, if appropriate.

 Drafting Note: States that allow people with Medicare to buy dental plans through the exchange should include this information in this answer.

-Drafting Note: States that allow stand-alone vision plans to be sold through the exchange should modify the answer to this question as appropriate.
+Drafting Note: States that allow stand-alone vision plans to be sold through the exchange should change the answer to this question as appropriate.

 Q 26: How does a consumer find out what drugs a plan covers?

 Health insurers keep lists of which drugs are covered and which are covered at the lowest cost for each of their plans.
 These lists are called formularies.
 Drug cost-sharing is often “tiered”—that is, consumers pay less for a generic drug, more for a brand name drug and sometimes even more for a nonpreferred brand name drug.
 Consumers should review the formularies in any plan they are considering to be sure the plan meets their prescription drug needs and to know what cost sharing is required for any given drug.
 For plans that use formularies, the SBC includes an Internet address to obtain information about the plan’s drug coverage.
-Consumers also can call health insurers for information.
+Consumers also can call health insurers for information about formularies.

 Formulary information is also available on [insert name of state exchange] website.
 If a consumer enrolls in coverage and needs access to a drug not on the plan’s formulary, the enrollee may be able to use the drug exceptions process to request and gain access to the needed drug.